trailofbits/llvm-sanitizer-tutorial/README.md

 This is a tutorial on how to build an LLVM sanitizer.

 # Background
 An LLVM sanitizer is a powerful tool used to instrument and analyze programs.
-This github repo holds an example sanitizer and step by step docuemtation to integrate a sanitizer into the toolchain.
+This github repo holds an example sanitizer and step by step documentation to integrate a sanitizer into the toolchain.
 This sanitizer can serve as a template towards building more complex tools.
 For more information on what sanitizers are, see the related blogpost: https://blog.trailofbits.com/2019/06/25/creating-an-llvm-sanitizer-from-hopes-and-dreams/

 # Quickstart: Building the toolchain & running a sanitizer